MaryAngelique/Front-End-Development-Libraries-Projects/Build a Random Quote Machine/README.md

             <li>User Story #10: I can tweet the current quote by clicking on the #tweet-quote a element.
 This a element should include the "twitter.com/intent/tweet" path in its href attribute to tweet the current quote.</li>
             <li>User Story #11: The #quote-box wrapper element should be horizontally centered.
 Please run tests with browser's zoom level at 100% and page maximized.</li>
           </ul>
+          <h3>You can build your project by using this CodePen template and clicking Save to create your own pen.
+Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js</h3>
+          <h3>Once you're done, submit the URL to your working project with all its tests passing.</h3>
+          <h3>Note: Twitter does not allow links to be loaded in an iframe.
+Try using the target="_blank" or target="_top" attribute on the #tweet-quote element if your tweet won't load. target="_top" will replace the current tab so make sure your work is saved.</h3>
     </div>
 </body>
 </html>